Skip to main content

 Respondents enter a value that gets matched against predefined lists.

-If someone answers "50" as a department number, they'll be automatically assigned to "Normandy" because "50" is part of the Normandy department list.
+Example If someone answers "50" as a department number, they'll be automatically assigned to "Normandy" because "50" is part of the Normandy department list.

 Advanced features